 Is Lets Encrypt SSL secure?

 According to TechCrunch, they have gained the trust of big industry players and are secure.
-The result of Let’s Encrypt actions to revoke 3 million-plus certificates because of a Certificate Authority Authorization (CAA) bug, identified, does not affect the reliability of the security certificate but rather the credibility of the companies brand.
+The result of Let’s Encrypt actions to revoke 3 million-plus certificates because of a Certificate Authority Authorization (CAA) bug, identified, did not affect affect the reliability of the security certificate but rather the credibility of the companies brand.

 Your website only becomes not secure when you don’t renew your free SSL certificate on time, temporarily your website will lose its layer of security and Google will flag it as ‘not secure’ for people to see.

-Is free SSL safe?
+Is free a SSL certoificate safe?

 Free SSL Vs Paid SSL